Brindle Hill's Guide To Feeding Your Boston Terrier

 Who-Owns-Who of Major Dog Food Companies

-• Nutro is owned by Bain Capital Partners.
-May 1, 2007: Mars/Royal Canin buys Nutro from Bain during the recalls.
+• Nutro was owned by Bain Capital Partners.
+Mars/Royal Canin buys Nutro from Bain during the recalls.
 I guess bankers know what they are doing :-)

 • Old Mother Hubbard and Wellness are owned by Catterton Partners Banking Group